 2. It's a Dynamic Microphone:

-5 Build quality:
+5 Its Build Quality:

-While the act of starting a podcast may seem easy, there are a few skills and techniques that will make your podcast stand out from the rest.
+While the act of starting a podcast may seem easy, there are a several skills and techniques that will make your podcast stand out from the rest.
 Let's take a look at how you can start your successful podcast.

-1. Define the theme of your podcast.
+2. Define the theme of your podcast.
 Name your podcast and create overviews.

 Research what already exists.
-You will need to choose topics to cover in your podcast.
-To compete with the masses, create a consistent introduction and conclusion that matches your brand, and maybe some music and/or sound effects for sonic branding (think intro and outro).
+You'll need to choose what topic you'll cover in your podcast.
+To compete with the masses, create a consistent intro and outro that matches your brand, maybe some music and/or sound effects for sonic branding.
 The name you choose will be fairly important, not just because it's your name but it will let your listeners know what you're about.

 Write an overview explaining what your show is about.
 The title should give an idea of what your show is all about, but your overview will tell a little bit more about what people can expect, for example: "Every week I will talk to one of the leading photographers in the industry to share their story" or "Every week I will give you a quick overview of what it takes to become a professional photographer".

 3. Record your podcast.